exonumia-cc/exonumia/docs/int/en/books/21-lessons/book.md

 ## Chapter I: Philosophy

 <br>
-<center>The mouse looked at her rather inquisitively, and seemed to her to wink with one of its little eyes, but it said nothing.</center>
+<center v-pre>The mouse looked at her rather inquisitively, and seemed to her to wink with one of its little eyes, but it said nothing.</center>

 Looking at Bitcoin superficially, one might conclude that it is slow, wasteful, unnecessarily redundant, and overly paranoid.
 Looking at Bitcoin inquisitively,